core-wg/href/draft-ietf-core-href.md

-3. If the value of discard is `true` in the CRI reference (which is implicitly the case when scheme and/or authority are present in the reference), replace the path in the buffer with the empty array, unset query and fragment, and set a `true` authority to `null`.
-If the value of discard is an unsigned integer, remove as many elements from the end of the path array; if it is non-zero, unset query and fragment.
+3. If the value of discard is `true` in the CRI reference (which is implicitly the case when scheme and/or authority are present in the reference), replace the path in the buffer with the empty array, absent query and fragment, and set a `true` authority to `null`.
+If the value of discard is an unsigned integer, remove as many elements from the end of the path array; if it is non-zero, set query and fragment to absent.

    Set discard to `true` in the buffer.

-4. If the path section is set in the CRI reference, append all elements from the path array to the array in the path section in the buffer; unset query and fragment.
+4. If the path section is set in the CRI reference, append all elements from the path array to the array in the path section in the buffer; set query and fragment to absent.

-5. Apart from the path and discard, copy all non-null sections from the CRI reference to the buffer in sequence; unset query in the buffer if query is the empty array `[]` in the CRI reference; unset fragment in the buffer if query is non-null in the CRI reference.
+5. Apart from the path and discard, copy all non-null sections from the CRI reference to the buffer in sequence; set query to absent in the buffer if query is the empty array `[]` in the CRI reference; set fragment to absent in the buffer if query is non-null in the CRI reference.

 6. Return the sections in the buffer as the resolved CRI.